-ARTICLE XII - FEDERAL AND STATE LAWS
+ARTICLE XI - FEDERAL AND STATE LAWS

-In acting under its rights and obligations hereunder, the Town agrees to comply with all applicable Federal and state laws and regulations, including Section 601 of Title VI of the Civil Rights Act of 1964, Public Law 88 - 352, and Department of Defense Directive 5500.II issued pursuant thereto and published in 32 CFR Part 300, as well as Army Regulation 600-7 entitled "Nondiscrimination on the Basis of Handicap in Programs and Activities Assisted or Conducted by the Department of the Army."
+In the exercise of their respective rights and obligations under this Agreement, the Non-Federal Sponsor and the Government agree to comply with all applicable Federal and State laws and regulations, including, but not limited to, Section 601 of the Civil Rights Act of 1964, Public Law 88-352 (42 U.S.C.
+2000d), as implemented by Department of Defense Directive 5500.11 and Army Regulation 600-7, entitled "Nondiscrimination on the Basis of Handicap in Programs and Activities Assisted or Conducted by the Department of the Army".

-ARTICLE XIII - RELATIONSHIP OF THE PARTIES
+ARTICLE XII - RELATIONSHIP OF PARTIES